Consistency

 (highest consistency).

 The main reason for introducing configurable write consistency in v1.18 is because that is also when automatic repairs are introduced.
 A write will always be written to n (replication factor) nodes, regardless of the chosen consistency level.
-The coordinator node however waits for acknowledgements from ONE
+The coordinator node however waits for acknowledgments from ONE

 , QUORUM